-B.3.1 Social Workers are neutral parties in volatile situations
+B.3.1 Neutral parties

-Social workers are trained in de-escalation skills that can be beneficial in a library setting.
-Social workers are often the professionals who go in to neighborhoods and homes where safety isn't always guaranteed.
+Social workers are neutral parties in volatile situations.
+They are trained in de-escalation skills that can be beneficial in a library setting.
+Social workers are often the professionals who go in to neighbourhoods and homes where safety isn't always guaranteed.
 Learning how to be safe while doing this work is a critical aspect of being a social worker.
 Learning these skills and being able to effectively execute them also benefits the library.
 If a situation has escalated or is about to, a social worker can step in and help resolve it.
 Security officers are also often taught these skills; however, many officers wear a uniform or at least a badge.
-Some library users may be triggered by the sight of a uniform and badge (due to previous negative and oftentimes traumatic experiences) and this may escalate the situation even more.
+The sight of a uniform and badge may trigger some library users (due to previous negative and oftentimes traumatic experiences) and this may escalate the situation even more.
 Social workers can be neutral parties who can help diffuse a volatile situation.
-The presence and expertise of a social worker can contribute to fewer incidents, fewer calls to the police, fewer people being banned because of behavior, less stress on staff/library users/security, and the overall creation of a safer space for everyone.
+The presence and expertise of a social worker can contribute to fewer incidents, fewer calls to the police, fewer people being banned because of behaviour, less stress on staff/library users/security, and the overall creation of a safer space for everyone.
 Having a social worker on site can also help staff feel less anxious, because they know that if a situation arises, the social worker is there to support and help resolve it as quickly and as peacefully as possible.

-B.3.2 Social Workers can train library staff in helpful skills
+B.3.2 Training library staff

-Social workers can provide role modeling and training on trauma informed services, self-care, and deescalation, as these are crucial pieces of social work curriculum.
+Social workers can train library staff in helpful skills.
+They can provide role modeling and training on trauma-informed services, self-care, and de-escalation, as these are crucial pieces of social work curriculum.
 Trauma Informed Services is based on the Trauma Informed Care (TIC) model.
-The TIC model has been adopted by the mental health field (and in some cases the medical field).
+The mental health field (and in some cases the medical field) have adopted the TIC model.
 The bottom line of TIC is that most, if not all, people seeking mental health services have experienced trauma in their lives.
 Trauma Informed Services incorporates this into the public sector world.
-Social workers understand they don't know what someone's life experience has been, so they operate with the awareness that anyone has experienced trauma.
+Social workers understand they don't know what someone's life experience has been, so they operate with the awareness that anyone may have experienced trauma.
 Using a TIC model helps library staff understand the impact of trauma on both brain development and how the brain interprets a stressful situation.
 Knowing that someone may react with a fight or flight response to a situation someone else may ignore helps library staff not take negative library user interactions personally and to remain calm to resolve the situation in the best way possible.
 Social workers don't provide care in libraries, but rather services, therefore integrating trauma informed services can help libraries and communities.
 Learning how to take care of oneself while interacting with the public is also important and social workers can provide an excellent model for this, since it is part of their training.